More In This Category

 A key aspect of this role involves helping tribes develop a fundamental understanding of sovereignty—specifically, when to exercise it and when to avoid overplaying it.
 This is achieved through meetings with tribal councils, chiefs, and executive officers, focusing on training and instilling the concept that, despite their sovereignty, tribes must collaborate with other governing entities such as cities, counties, states, and the United States.
 This educational process regarding the meaning and appropriate exercise of sovereignty primarily takes place outside the courtroom.

 Oklahoma City, OK commercial litigation attorney Michael Burrage discusses how, besides litigation, he helps protect Native American rights.
-After graduating from law school in 1974, the attorney began representing the Choctaw Nation.
-Aside from a period on the bench, they have continuously served as general counsel for both the Choctaw Nation and the Chickasaw Nation, while also handling legal matters for other tribes, including the Cherokee Nation and the Muscogee Creek Nation.
+He states that he began representing the Choctaw Nation shortly after graduating from law school in 1974.
+Aside from a period spent serving on the bench, he continues to act as general counsel for both the Choctaw Nation and the Chickasaw Nation, while also providing legal services to other tribes, including the Cherokee Nation and the Muscogee Creek Nation.